benjifs/benji/src/content/articles/i-like-turtles.md

 updated: 2025-06-25
 ---

-> Updated the code to improve the symmetry of the letter "C"
+> Updated the code to improve the symmetry of the letter "C".
+See [changes](https://github.com/benjifs/benji/commit/b4a2613dcb160a5f0205b947e1c078ae92e791dd)

 [Angelo](https://ragt.ag) added a [Turtle interpreter](https://ragt.ag/turtle) to his site.
 Here's my attempt at recreating the [IndieWeb logo](https://indieweb.org/logo) with it: